 Making Sourdough Crackers

 First, I was able to take some sourdough starter home from work, where we had been training on sourdough breads.
 I was excited about the starter, but had no idea what to do with it, since we really didn’t need any more sourdough bread.

 A quick look around the internet showed me that there are a lot of other things to do with sourdough starter, particularly the discarded starter from a feeding.
 And crackers were number one on the list.

-Everyone who has tried these crackers has been floored.
-They have a slight sour bite like Cheese Nips, but they pack more cheese flavor than the store-bought kind, and they are not greasy at all.
+Everyone who has tried these crackers has loved them.
+They have a slight sour bite like Cheese Nips, but they pack more cheese flavor than the store-bought kind.
+And, they are not greasy at all.

 - 1 c sourdough starter (this can be your discarded starter from your most recent feeding)